-- Catheter ablation – A minimally invasive procedure that stops abnormal electrical signals by eliminating small amounts of tissue in your heart
+- Catheter ablation is a minimally invasive procedure that stops abnormal electrical signals by eliminating small amounts of tissue in your heart

-- Implantable cardioverter defibrillator (ICD) – A device placed inside your body to monitor and correct your heart rhythm
+- Implantable cardioverter defibrillator (ICD) is a device placed inside your body to monitor and correct your heart rhythm

 David and Shelley Hovind Heart + Vascular Center